rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 In this case, the returned opaque types use the respective inner scoped implementation, as it binds on the `()` expression.

-These functions do not compile, as the implicitly returned `()` is not stated *inside* the scope where the implementation is available:
+The following functions do not compile, as the implicitly returned `()` is not stated *inside* the scope where the implementation is available:

 ```rust
 trait Trait {}